noexc/mapview/README.md

   <img src="https://raw.github.com/noexc/mapview/v3/marketing/logo.png" />
 </p>

+**NOTE:** This is a development branch of MapView and is a complete rewrite of anything yet-used in production.
+The `master` branch contains the old rendition of MapView, but works entirely differently.
+New development effort is being focused on this (`v3`) branch, however it is not yet production-ready.

 MapView is a **Haskell library** for building GPS-based tracking systems, based on telemetry downlinks (usually via RF, and typically done via amateur radio).